4 Ways to Invest in the European Stock Market

 When the shares appear in your brokerage account, they will be shown without a ticker symbol (or, at least, will have a ticker symbol that cannot be traded online).
 The shares will also be shown in the U.S. Dollar equivalent, not the actual Swiss quoted price, meaning they can appear to fluctuate wildly even if they haven't actually changed quoted value on the Swiss stock exchange because the custodian, which is also likely to be your broker, is telling you what the stock would be worth if you sold the position and converted the resulting Swiss Francs back into U.S. dollars.

 Equally as important, any dividends received in Swiss Francs are going to be automatically converted back into U.S. dollars, net of a spread for the currency translation, and deposited in the brokerage account.
 Foreign taxes to the government of Switzerland will also be withheld, usually at a rate of 35 percent unless you go to the trouble of filing out a specific set of paperwork that claims your right as an American citizen, under a tax treaty between the United States and Switzerland, to opt for the lower 15 percent foreign dividend tax withholding rate.

 Note that in rarer cases, your custodian might be able to show the quoted value of the Swiss shares in Swiss Francs, and allow you to hold multiple currencies in your account so that dividends arrive in Swiss Francs, too.

-This is to say that by investing in domestic blue chip companies, you very well could be investing in Europe already without realizing it.
+This is to say that by investing in domestic blue-chip companies, you could very well be investing in Europe already without realizing it.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.